William Friedkin: 1965–1979

+1980–1999

-Sorcerer was shortly followed by the crime-comedy The Brink's Job (1978), based on the real-life Great Brink's Robbery in Boston, Massachusetts, which was also unsuccessful at the box-office.
-In 1980, he directed an adaptation of the Gerald Walker crime thriller Cruising, starring Al Pacino, which was protested against even during its making and remains the subject of heated debate.
-The film was critically assailed, and was a financial disappointment.
+In 1980, Friedkin directed an adaptation of the Gerald Walker crime thriller Cruising, starring Al Pacino, which was protested during production and remains the subject of heated debate.
+It was critically assailed but performed moderately at the box office.

-Friedkin suffered a major heart attack on March 6, 1981, due to a genetically caused defect in his circumflex left coronary artery, and nearly died.
+Friedkin had a heart attack on March 6, 1981, due to a genetic defect in his circumflex left coronary artery, and nearly died.
 He spent months in rehabilitation.
+His next picture was 1983's Deal of the Century, a satire about arms dealing starring Chevy Chase, Gregory Hines, and Sigourney Weaver.
+In 1984, he became one of the first Academy Award-winning directors to direct a music video, directing Laura Branigan's Self Control.

+In 1985, Friedkin directed the music video for Barbra Streisand's rendition of the West Side Story song "Somewhere", which she recorded for her twenty-fourth studio LP, The Broadway Album.
+He later appears as Streisand's interviewer (uncredited) on the television special, "Putting It Together: The Making of the Broadway Album".

-Throughout the 1980s and 1990s, Friedkin's films received mostly lackluster reviews and moderate ticket sales.
-Deal of the Century (1983), starring Chevy Chase, Gregory Hines and Sigourney Weaver, was sometimes regarded as a latter-day Dr. Strangelove, though it was generally savaged by critics.
-However, his action/crime movie To Live and Die in L.A.
-(1985), starring William Petersen and Willem Dafoe, was a critical favorite and drew comparisons to Friedkin's own The French Connection (particularly for its car-chase sequence), while his courtroom-drama/thriller Rampage (1987) received a fairly positive review from Roger Ebert despite major distribution problems.
-He next directed the horror film The Guardian (1990) and then the thriller Jade (1995), starring Linda Fiorentino.
-Though the latter film received an unfavorable response from critics and audiences, Friedkin said that Jade was the favorite of all the films he had made, as is Sorcerer.
+The action/crime movie To Live and Die in L.A.
+(1985), starring William Petersen and Willem Dafoe, was a critical favorite and drew comparisons to Friedkin's own The French Connection (particularly for its car chase sequence), while his courtroom drama/thriller Rampage (1987) received a fairly positive review from Roger Ebert.
+He next directed the cult classic horror film The Guardian (1990) and the thriller Jade (1995), starring Linda Fiorentino.
+Though the latter received an unfavorable response from critics and audiences, he said it was one of the favorite films he directed.